Watermelon Smoothie

 All the ingredients needed to make watermelon smoothies.

-How to Make A Watermelon Smoothie
+How to Make a Watermelon Smoothie

 For the complete recipe and measurements, scroll to the recipe card at the bottom of this post.